Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: The Space and the Lagrangian Gauss map

+Note that the bound on the $C^1$-supremum norm means that the level sets at infinity are diffeomorphic to those of $Q_k^l$.
+This is even true for any $f\in \cC_k^l$.
+By standard Morse theory, the index of the unique critical point of $f\in \M_k^l$ must be $k$.
+We will only need $\M_k$ for the rest of this section.

+The \emph{adjoint} of a map $F : X \times \R^{2k} \to \R$ is the map $F^{\Adj} : X \to \Map(\R^{2k},\R)$, which maps $x\in X$ to $F_{\mid \{x\}\times \R^{2k}}$.
+Any generating function $F:D^n \times \R^{2k} \to \R$ from Theorem~\ref{thm:1} has a single critical point over each fiber $x\in S^{n-1}$.
+The critical value may be nonzero, but it is constant as a function of $x$ on $S^{n-1}$.
+We claim that we may assume that this constant is $0$.
+Indeed, any $f\in \cC_k^l$ has $f+c \in \cC_k^l$ for any $c\in \R$.
+So, by adding a global constant to $F$ and bumping off fiberwise using Lemma~\ref{lem:Gauss:1} to again make the function equal to $Q_k$ at infinity, we obtain the claim.
+Note in particular that according to the lemma, the bumping off does not affect fiberwise critical points---hence does not change what Lagrangian the function generates.
+Using compactness of $S^{n-1}$ and the fact that the generating function equals $Q_k$ outside a compact set we thus get a map

-It is well known that having generating families for fixed $k$ is not a Hamiltonian invariant (can be explicitly proven by locally rotating any Lagrangian sufficiently to get an arbitrary high range of Maslov indices when intersected with a fiber).
-So, we replace these with their stable versions by defining stabilization maps $s_k:\M_k \to \M_{k+1}$ given by adding the quadratic form (corresponding to the standard) in the new variables.
+It is well-known that admitting a generating function for a fixed $k$ is not invariant under Hamiltonian isotopy (this can be proved explicitly by locally rotating any Lagrangian sufficiently to obtain an arbitrarily large range of Maslov indices when intersected with a fiber).
+So, we replace these with their stable versions by defining stabilization maps $s_k:\M_k \to \M_{k+1}$ given by adding the quadratic form (corresponding to the standard one) in the new variables.
 That is,

-We also have to bump of the difference between this and $Q$ outside our compact set, which may require more shrinking to stay within the compact set in the definition.
-We will get back to the details of this in Section~\ref{sec:flabby-map}.
-We then define
+This is often not equal to $Q_{k+1}$ at infinity, even if $f$ is.
+However, it does satisfy the needed bound to land in $\M_{k+1}$.
+Alternatively, one could have used Lemma~\ref{lem:Gauss:1} to bump off, thereby achieving equality at infinity.